MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/adyen-connector.md

 #### Supported card not present countries

 The following countries are supported by Adyen for card not present tranactions.
-Please [Contact Adyen](https://www.adyen.com/contact/sales) for details about support for a specific country.
-For current international availability of Commerce, please visit the [International availability page](https://docs.microsoft.com/en-us/dynamics365/get-started/availability).
+[Contact Adyen](https://www.adyen.com/contact/sales) for details about support for a specific country.
+For current international availability of Commerce, visit the [International availability page](https://docs.microsoft.com/dynamics365/get-started/availability).

 | Country |
 | --- | --- |